John Casablancas: Career

 After pursuing several career options, Casablancas was offered a job in Brazil by a family friend to work as a marketing manager for a Coca-Cola factory.
 After several years he returned to Europe and worked at an architecture company.
 In collaboration with a fellow Le Rosey alumnus, Casablancas founded Elite Model Management, a modeling agency, in Paris in 1972.
 He had previously run the Paris-based agency Model Agency Elysée 3, which he founded in 1969.
 Clients of Elite included Cindy Crawford, Naomi Campbell, Linda Evangelista, Andie MacDowell and Claudia Schiffer.
-Casablancas is credited for developing the concept of supermodel in the popular culture, turning models into celebrities that were featured in mainstream media.
+Casablancas is credited with "inventing the supermodel."
 He was also criticized for his habit of engaging in sexual activity with young and underage clients.

 Grace Jones, in her autobiography, quotes Casablancas telling her "Trying to sell a black model in Paris, is like trying to sell an old car no one wants to buy." which she describes as industry discrimination.

 During the years that Casablancas ran the operations, Elite grossed over $100 million in annual model bookings.
 It also generated controversy, with investigative reporter Donal MacIntyre making a BBC television exposé which resulted in the resignation of two Elite executives.
 Casablancas gave an "unconditional apology" for their behaviour.
 A sales director sued for unfair dismissal and was awarded $4.3 million.
 The annual Look of the Year events (later Elite Model Look), at which young women could win a $150,000 modeling contract with Elite, were later criticized by The Guardian newspaper for providing an opportunity for Casablancas and other judges such as David Copperfield and Donald Trump to proposition contestants.
 In 2003, the Los Angeles County Superior Court dismissed a case of sexual abuse brought against Casablancas by a former Look of the Year contestant because he was not a resident of California.

 Having sold his shares in Elite in 2000, Casablancas set up the Star System management agency and Illusion 2K, a cyber model agency.